ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/email_configuration.rst

 Enable Email Debugging
 ~~~~~~~~~~~~~~~~~~~~~~

-When this option is enabled, detailed messages will be displayed
+When enabled, detailed debugging information will be displayed whenever
-whenever you send an email using the Communicate page.
-This information
+you send an email using the Communicate page.
+This information can be
-can be useful in helping to track down any problems you may be
+useful in helping to track down any problems you may be experiencing.
-experiencing.
-If you are having difficulty sending email you are
-encouraged to enable this option.

 .. _email-protocol-label: